Grid Monitoring and Intraoperative Electroencephalography

 - Monitoring cerebral function during parietal tumor resection or resection of lesion near the eloquent cortex.

 Note: The use of intraoperative EEG to monitor brain function for anesthetic drug administration in order to determine depth of anesthesia is considered integral to the anesthesia and not separately reimbursed.
-In addition, this use of intraoperative EEG is considered experimental and investigational.
+In addition, this use of intraoperative EEG is considered experimental, investigational, or unproven.

 -